montrealelixir/website/README.md

 ## Hosting and Deployment

-The application is deployed to [Heroku](https://www.heroku.com/).
+The application can be deployed to [Heroku](https://www.heroku.com/).
 If you wish to deploy your own instance of this application, you can use the [handy deploy button](https://devcenter.heroku.com/articles/heroku-button) below.